redfern08/redfern08/README.md

 # About Me
 My name is Isaac Fearn and I am a Marine Corps veteran and Software Engineer.
-I specialize in Python, C++, JavaScript, HTML and CSS and I have experience with pandas, NumPy, Matplotlib, Plotly, Django and DjangoREST, Bootstrap and Vue.js.
+I specialize in Python, GDScript, JavaScript, HTML and CSS and some C#.
+I have experience with pandas, NumPy, Matplotlib, Plotly, Django and DjangoREST, Bootstrap and Vue.js.

 ## Projects